 There are ways around watermarks.
 Someone could crop the photo, or, in extreme cases, digitally manipulate the image to remove it, but it can deter causal internet users from borrowing your images without permission.

-Set your terms
+Set your own terms of service

 If you run your own website, then be sure to make it easy for visitors to know your terms of service.
 You can put it right there on the page that you reserve all rights to images and that people must contact you for permission to re-use them.